Saketranjanm/Phishing-Classifier/README.md

 Overview

 The Phishing Classifier is a machine learning-based web application that detects phishing websites based on various features extracted from URLs.
 It takes a CSV file as input, processes it through a trained model, and returns a CSV file with a prediction for each URL.
-The prediction is binary:

-0 indicates a legitimate website.
-1 indicates a phishing website.

 Features

 Input: Accepts a CSV file containing URLs or relevant features.
 Output: Generates a CSV file with predictions for each entry.